Liberal mayor and conservative historian headed to presidential runoff in Poland, exit poll suggests

 He described Nawrocki as someone who is “radical and seeks conflict" and promised to be a constructive president who would reduce tensions in the deeply divided nation.

-The election comes at a time of heightened security concerns stemming from the war in neighboring Ukraine and growing worry that the U.S. commitment to Europe's security could be weakening under President Donald Trump.
+The election comes at a time of heightened security concerns stemming from the war in neighboring Ukraine and growing worry that the U.S. commitment to Europe's security could be weakening under Trump.

 Polish authorities have reported foreign attempts at interference during the campaign, including denial-of-service attacks targeting parties in Tusk's coalition and allegations by a state research institute that political ads on Facebook were funded from abroad.

-Monika Laskowska-Dzierbicka, a 36-year-old clinical psychology, voted in Warsaw for Trzaskowski.
-She said she feels “he would be able to resolve disputes, that he would not divide Poles."
+Monika Laskowska-Dzierbicka, a 36-year-old clinical psychology student, voted in Warsaw for Trzaskowski, explaining that she feels “he would be able to resolve disputes, that he would not divide Poles."

-"Rafał Trzaskowski is a competent person, he knows languages, so he will try to get along with everyone," she said.

 At the same Warsaw polling station, a Nawrocki supporter, Irena Kuczyńska, 79, said she viewed Nawrocki as someone who embodies traditional Polish values.
 “From the old days of my family, God, Honor and Fatherland are the most important.
 And that’s why I’m with Mr. Nawrocki."